 When the announcing UE is triggered by an upper layer application to stop announcing availability in a discovery group, or when the announcing UE stops being authorised to perform the announcing UE procedure for UE-to-network relay discovery, the UE shall instruct the lower layers to stop announcing.

-NOTE: The announcing UE can stop announcing UE procedure for UE-to-network relay discovery for power saving by implementation specific means e.g. an implementation-specific maximum number of the UE at a time, or an implementation-specific timer expires.
+NOTE: The announcing UE can stop announcing UE procedure for UE-to-network relay discovery for power saving by implementation specific means e.g. an implementation-specific maximum number of 5G ProSe direct links (to be) established in the UE at a time, or an implementation-specific timer expires.

 When the UE stops announcing, if the UE is in 5GMM-CONNECTED mode, the UE shall trigger the corresponding procedure in lower layers as specified in 3GPP TS 38.331 [13].